Grooming with both hands

 Groom both sides of your body at the same time.

-If a crossing or fold has grown abnormally, the same location on the opposite side may or may not present a similar transformation.
+If a crossing or fold has grown abnormally, you can check if the same spot on the opposite side shows a similar transformation.

 Helping hands